JarvusInnovations/emergence-skeleton/sencha-workspace/EmergenceEditor/Readme.md

 - [ ] Warn on close without save
 - [ ] Redirect to local path on save of _parent file
 - [ ] Save tab reorder to state
+- [ ] Ignore open on phantom files (double clicking on editor tries to open)

 ### Low priority

 Editor can ship without these:

 - [ ] Uncollapse deletes in activity tree, let create+edit+delete for same file coallesce
+- [ ] Add "Save Current As..." to collection context menu -- enter a name and then your current editor saves to it.
+Defaults to current file's name selected
 - [X] Select mode for diff view
 - [ ] Implement file properties view
 - [ ] Update revisions grid on save